Trading Mastery: A Study Guide

 Dow Theory breaks market trends into three levels:

-This analogy, popularised by Robert Rhea, reminds traders to respect the more significant trend when trading smaller moves.
+This analogy, popularised by Robert Rhea, reminds traders to respect the larger trend when trading shorter moves.

 8. How does Elder’s Triple Screen Trading System work?